 International (non-English speaking) students need to take the Test of English as a Foreign Language (TOEFL) or the International English language Testing System (IELTS).
 Minimum scores for admission are: paper based TOEFL – 600; Internet TOEFL – 100; or IELTS – 7.

 Students may take up to 9 credits as a non-degree seeking student, and other students may add this certificate after beginning an MS or PhD, so it is possible to begin studies before formal admittance into this program.
+Degree-seeking students must enroll in the certificate program prior to completion of their degree-required coursework.

+The Department of Industrial and Manufacturing Systems Engineering serves as the administering unit for the Graduate Certificate, with responsibility for the Certificate program delegated to interdisciplinary DataFEWSion Committee.
+For this purpose, the Committee will operate as a subcommittee within IMSE’s existing graduate programs operational structure.
+See Appendix B for the governance document of this subcommittee.

-Appendix BCourses and seminars.
+Courses and seminars.

 Table 1.
 Certificate curriculum, 12.5 credits